The 6 Most Common Car Dashboard Warning Symbols You Need To Know

 5. Fuel Level Symbol:

-Fuel level symbol, also known as low-fuel light or low-fuel level lights, has a yellow fuel pump station symbol.
+Fuel level symbol, also known as low-fuel light or low-fuel level lights, have a yellow fuel pump station symbol.

 This warning light lights up when the amount of fuel in your tank reaches a certain level.
 It's designed to give you enough warning to find a gas station.